presire/PDF-Editor/README.md

 - All processing is done locally
 - No third-party services involved
 - No tracking or analytics

+✅ **Local Storage Only**
+- Only language preference is stored locally
+- No sensitive data is saved
+- Clear storage anytime via browser settings

 ### Security Best Practices